Kendis supports integration with the Active Directory (LDAP) for

 You must have at least one Kendis local user account available with super admin rights.
 This is needed in case, you need to make changes in your LDAP settings later and your LDAP authentication for some reason is not working.
 If you don't have the local Kendis user account saved, your Kendis system could be locked out and at the moment, there is no way to unlock it.

-Follow these 5 steps to configuring Active Directory Integration
+Follow these five steps to configuring Active Directory Integration.

 Step 1: Navigate to LDAP Setup

 On the left navigation, click on the settings and select "LDAP Setup" as highlighted on the screenshot.

 You can choose to enable both authentication and authorization of the users with your Active Directory Users and Groups.

 Authentication: Users will be authenticated from the LDAP